-The amount of amplification of input to output power often expressed as a multiplicative factor or in decibels.
+The amount of amplification of input to output power is often expressed as a multiplicative factor or in decibels.

-Gain-to-Noise Temperature Ratio (G/T):
+Gain-to-Noise Temperature Ratio (G/T)

 The figure of merit of a dish and LNA.
 The higher the G/T, the better the reception capabilities of an earth station.

-A term used to describe the appearance of multiple TV images that is usually caused by reception of a signal via two different paths.
+A term used to describe the appearance of multiple TV images that is usually caused by the reception of a signal via two different paths.

 1000 MHz or one billion cycles per second.